allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 DRAFT
 ## Abstract

-[Decentralized identifiers](https://www.w3.org/TR/did-core) (DIDs) are a new type of identifier that enables verifiable, decentralized digital identity.
-A DID refers to any subject (e.g., a person, organization, thing, data model, abstract entity, etc.) as determined by the controller of the DID.
+[Decentralized identifiers](https://www.w3.org/TR/did-core) (DIDs) are a type of identifier that enables verifiable, decentralized digital identity.
+A DID refers to any subject (for example, a person, organization, thing, data model, abstract entity, and so on) as determined by the controller of the DID.

-This document specifies the DID method for a cosmos based implementation of the W3C recommendation, its properties, operations and an explanation of the process of resolving DIDs to the resources that they represent.
+This document specifies the DID method for a Cosmos SDK-based implementation of the W3C recommendation, its properties, operations, and an explanation of the process to resolve DIDs to the resources that they represent.

 ## Context

-The aim of the Cosmos Cash project is to provide a state of the art collateralised stable-coin implementation compliant with the EU regulations such as GDPR and MICA and international recommendations such as the FATF "Travel Rule" and local AML regulations.
+The aim of the Cosmos Cash project is to provide a state-of-the-art collateralized stable coin implementation that is compliant with:

-A state of the art implementation includes
+ - EU regulations such as General Data Protection Regulation (GDPR) and Markets in Crypto-Assets (MiCA)
+ - International recommendations such as the Financial Action Task Force (FATF) "Travel Rule"
+ - Local anti-money laundering (AML) regulations

+The Cosmos Cash state-of-the-art collateralized stable coin implementation includes:

 - A public financial infrastructure (public goods)
 - Auditing and identification of bad actors (AML regulations)
-- A strictly privacy respecting approach (GDPR)
+- A strict privacy-respecting approach (GDPR)

-An approach to tackle the identity and privacy challenge that has been gaining momentum in the recent years is the SSI approach, that, coupled with DLT technology, has been capturing the attention of both the private and public sector.
+The self-sovereign identity (SSI) approach to tackling the identity and privacy challenge has been gaining momentum in recent years.
+Coupled with distributed ledger technology (DLT) technology, the SSI approach has been capturing the attention of both the private and public sectors.

-The Self-Sovereign Identity (SSI) relays on two building blocks: decentralized identifiers (DIDs) and verifiable credentials (VC).
-This ADR is about describing the DID implementation in a cosmos-sdk based blockchain.
+The SSI approach relies on two building blocks: decentralized identifiers (DID) and verifiable credentials (VC).
+This architecture decision record (ADR) describes the DID implementation in a Cosmos SDK-based blockchain.

-The goal of this ADR is to define a foundation for the necessary components to realize the Cosmos Cash objectives and on the same time to keep the implementation of the DID fully compliant with the W3C specifications. **Successive iterations will address API ergonomics and standard compatibility issues.**
+The goal of this ADR is to define a foundation for the necessary components to realize the Cosmos Cash objectives while ensuring the implementation of the DID is fully compliant with the W3C specifications. **Successive iterations will address API ergonomics and standard compatibility issues.**

 ## Decision

-The DID W3C specification are designed using the "open world assumption" approach for data modelling.
-For the Cosmos Cash implementation we will be following the did-core specification: custom properties will require a fork and a different implementation of the cosmos-cash did module.
+The Cosmos Cash implementation for DIDs will follow the [DID W3C core recommendations](https://github.com/w3c/did-core) with the goal of maximizing compatibility with 3rd party tools and projects.

-The following is an example of a DID Document:
+The following example of a DID document:

 ```javascript
 {